Azincourt (novel)

-Azincourt is an historical novel written by Bernard Cornwell, published in 2008.
+Azincourt is a historical novel written by Bernard Cornwell, published in 2008.
 The book relates the events leading to the Battle of Agincourt through its protagonist Nicholas Hook.
 In the United States, it was published under the title Agincourt.

 Plot

 Nicholas Hook, a forester and archer, feuds with Tom and Robert Perrill and their biological father, the priest Father Martin.
 He is compelled to participate in the hanging and burning of a community of Lollard heretics.
 One of them, an archer himself, asks Hook to protect his granddaughter, Sarah, after his execution.
 However, Father Martin decides to take the girl for himself, and in an unsuccessful attempt to shield her, Hook attacks the priest.
 Hook is then held for trial and anticipates execution.
 Father Martin and Tom Perrill rape and murder the girl, and Hook's guilt at failing to save her haunts him throughout the story.

 Hook escapes and joins an expedition to Soissons, in Burgundy, as a mercenary archer.
 Burgundy and France are in bitter conflict.
 When the French attack, they win easily, sack the town, and torture and kill the English archers as well as the loyal French citizens, which shocks the rest of Europe.
 Hook manages to conceal himself in a house and save a local nun, Melisande, from rape.
-Hook believes he is guided in their escape by the voices of Saints Crispin and Crispinian, the patron saints of Soissons.
+Hook believes he is guided in their escape by the voices of saints Crispin and Crispinian, the patron saints of Soissons.
 Melisande becomes Hook's companion and lover.
 Later, he discovers she is the bastard child of the powerful French Lord Ghillebert, seigneur de Lanferelle (called the "Lord of Hell").

 By returning alive from Soissons and reporting the treachery of the English knight Sir Roger Pallaire, who conspired with the French and sacrificed his own archers, Hook earns good stead with his new lord, Sir John Cornewaille, and with King Henry V of England.
 Hook returns to France serving under Cornewaille with the royal army to win Henry the crown of France.
 The campaign starts horrendously with the siege of the port of Harfleur.
 The town's capture takes too many weeks, and disease decimates Henry's army.
 During a failed attack, Hook kills Robert Perrill by thrusting a crossbow bolt through the man's eye.

 During the siege, Hook meets the seigneur de Lanferelle, who disapproves of Hook's relationship with his daughter Melisande and, claiming that he does indeed care for his illegitimate child, vows to kill Hook and return Melisande to the nunnery.
 Sometime later Hook and Melisande are formally married.

 Henry, against the advice of his vassal lords, then decides to march his ragged army to Calais along the coast of France as a demonstration of his sovereignty (and as an insult to the French king).
 The Hook–Perrill feud reignites during the march as Tom Perrill frames Hook's brother Michael for stealing a religious pyx.
 Henry hangs Michael in public for the crime.